wolfogan/server/README.md

 3 files in class:

-a) main.py:       A simple web server
+1. main.py:       A simple web server
-b) serverhtml.py: A simple web server with html response
+2. serverhtml.py: A simple web server with html response
-c) jinjapy.py:    A simple web server with render template html
+3. jinjapy.py:    A simple web server with render template html

 Homework: